badouralix/coding-best-practices/README.md

 1. This is a temporary solution
 1. TODO: fix it later

+## Ownership

+1. You touch it, you own it
+1. Deletion Driven Development, also known as Scream Driven Development, consists in a nutshell in deleting this unknown and apparently-unused piece of software/infrastructure and transferring ownership to the first person to complain

 ## Reliability

 1. Want to know if your change will break prod?
 Ship it.
 Prod is the best testing environment because it's the closest thing to prod.

-## Ownership
+## RFCs

-1. You touch it, you own it
-1. Deletion Driven Development, also known as Scream Driven Development, consists in a nutshell in deleting this unknown and apparently-unused piece of software/infrastructure and transferring ownership to the first person to complain
+1. RFCs are a waste of time.
+You want to know how people feel about something you want to do?
+Do it, and see who complains.
+1. If you have not choice but to write an RFC, make sure it's imprecise enough so that no constructive criticism can be made.

 ## Versioning